A House of Prayer – Isaiah 56

 12 Then Jesus went into the temple of God and drove out all those who bought and sold in the temple, and overturned the tables of the money changers and the seats of those who sold doves.
 13 And He said to them, “It is written, ‘My house shall be called a house of prayer,’ but you have made it a ‘den of thieves.’”

-As the Lord confirmed through the words of Isaiah, this temple was to be established as a house of prayer, first for the Jewish nation itself, then for all Gentiles around the world who would come to believe in the one true God.
-It was to be God’s foothold on earth to attract the hearts of all people to Himself.
+Quoting from the words of the prophet Isaiah, Jesus emphasized that this temple was to be established as a house of prayer, first for the Jewish nation itself, then for all Gentiles around the world who would come to faith in the one true God.
+It was to be God’s foothold on earth, used to attract the hearts of all people to Himself in prayer and worship.

 “…the sons of the foreigner